DataDog/documentation/content/en/tracing/visualization/_index.md

 | [Retention Filters](#retention-filters) | Retention filters are tag-based controls set within the Datadog UI that determine what spans to index in Datadog for 15 days.                                                                                              |
 | [Ingestion Controls](#ingestion-controls) | Ingestion Controls are used to send up to 100% of traces to Datadog for live search and analytics for 15 minutes.                                                                                              |

-**Note** Indexed Spans were formerly known as Analyzed Spans and renamed with the launch of Tracing Without Limits on October 20th, 2020.
+**Note:** Indexed Spans were formerly known as Analyzed Spans and renamed with the launch of Tracing Without Limits on October 20th, 2020.

 ## Services